planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 Pretty much every Troika! weapon is also in the METTLE Core table.
 Use existing weapons from METTLE Core.
 The only exceptions are Fusils and Pistolets.
 Treat these as higher powered handguns and long guns, respectively.
 Reload them with a Plasmic Core.

 ### Fusils and Pistolets

 | Weapon   | Hit | DAM | Special | Load |
 | -------- |:---:|:---:| ------- |:----:|
 | Fusil    |  +1D  |  7   | 2H, Range 6, Ammo 6         |   0   |
 | Pistolet |   +1D  |  8   | Range 2, Ammo 8        |   1   |

 ## Items
 Trivial to convert directly.
-Something that grants a +1 bonus in Troika! merely grants a +1D bonus in METTLE.
+An item that grants a +1 bonus in Troika! merely grants a +1D bonus in METTLE.
 For others, don't overthink it.

 I like Troika and thought it would be fun to convert it into METTLE.
 I'm fully aware that some Troika fans are pretty militantly opposed to this and The Melsonian Arts Council is unlikely to hold a parade for me.
 Those who think I should not have done this should feel free to go and humpback themselves.